Bobrm2k3/pail/readme.txt

 Steps to install pail:
-  Download and install python 2.6
+  Download and install python 3.4
-  Download and install xchat 2.0+
+  Download and install hexchat 2.0+
-  Download and install pip for the python 2.6
+  Download and install pip for the python 3.4
+  run: pip install -r requirements.txt
-  Use pip to install the following libraries: requests, PyMarkovChain Register a nick for the bot on the IRC server you want to run it on Create a text file in the project directory with only the bot's IRC idenfity password in it Edit and run gen/gendb.py to initialize the database (at the very least, set yourself as supreme admin)
+  Register a nick for the bot on the IRC server you want to run it on Create a text file in the project directory with only the bot's IRC idenfity password in it Edit and run gen/gendb.py to initialize the database (at the very least, set yourself as supreme admin)